-- Perform 3 sets of stretch and folds spaced out by 30 minutes.
+- Perform three sets of stretch and folds spaced out by 30 minutes.

 - If the dough passes, put it in a see-through bulking container with straight sides.

 - Let the dough grow about 75%.
-The reason we let it grow more is that we don't want explosive oven spring as we usually do.
+We let it grow more because we don't want explosive oven spring as we usually do.

 Divide and pre-shape

-- Dump the dough out Divide the dough into two equally sized pieces.
+- Move the dough to your kitchen counter.
+Divide the dough into two equally sized pieces.